 How Does It Work?

-Air Cleaners are installed as part of your home’s central heating and cooling system — completely out of your way and out-of-sight.
-That means each and every time your system runs, the air in your home is filtered through a state-of-the-art filter media removing potentially harmful contaminants from every room of your home.
+Air Cleaners are installed as part of your home’s central heating and cooling system.
+They are completely out of your way and out-of-sight.
+Every time your system runs, the air in your home is filtered through a state-of-the-art filter media removing potentially harmful contaminants from every room of your home.

-The resulting clean air is then distributed via your heating and cooling system’s ductwork to your entire home.
-Best yet, the system is easy to maintain with infrequent maintenance only required every 1-2 years unlike portable units that require monthly care or standard filters that need cleaning every 1-3 months.
+The clean air is then distributed via your heating and cooling system’s ductwork to your entire home.
+Best yet, the system is easy to maintain with infrequent maintenance only required every 1-2 years, unlike portable units that require monthly care or standard filters that need cleaning every 1-3 months.

 Turn your central heating and cooling system into a whole-house air cleaner!